|why choose Chiralabs?|

 Techniques & methodologies

-Chiralabs uses a variety of spectroscopic and physicochemical techniques, including those briefly described below (for in-depth descriptions see Literature).
+Chiralabs uses a variety of spectroscopic, physicochemical and chromatographic techniques, including those briefly described below (for in-depth descriptions see Literature).
 We offer a contract service that can provide from just a "one-off" study through to a comprehensive service on a call-off, contract or project basis, all supported by our expert scientists - please contact us to see how we may enhance your analytical capabilities or help solve your analysis problems.

 Optical Rotatory Dispersion & Polarimetry